physiodatatoolbox/docs/docs/tutorial/basics.md

             id="ibiRejection1"
             caption="Selecting and disregarding erroneous IBIs." %}

+Note, to remove an inserted rejection zone, add a new zone the covers the zone you want to remove and select the opposite option.
+See the [Data Viewers](..\user-guide\data-viewers.html#the-physioanalyzer-viewer) page for more information.

  - Since manually removing individual IBIs can be time consuming, a better approach may be to adjust the automatic IBI filtering this particular PhysioAnalyzer.
 Zoom the IBI plot completely out by double clicking it.
 Notice how the correct IBIs in this file are never located above 1.3 s, or below 0.5 s (zoom in to verify).
 Click the **View/Edit Settings** button in the ECG tab and set the **Maximum IBI** value to `1.3` and the **Minimum IBI value** to `0.5`.
 After clicking **Ok**, the ECG module will automatically remove all IBIs outside of these thresholds.
  <br>In the IBI graph, these automatically rejected IBIs are displayed as diamonds and are not used to generate the Instantaneous Heart Rate (IHR), which is calculated by interpolating all non-rejected IBIs.
 Note that adjusting the settings within the PhysioAnalyzer Viewer will only affect the current file.
 Other files are not affected and keep the settings as originally specified when the PhysioAnalyzer was created.
 Note that only clear outliers can be removed using thresholds.
 Other erroneous R-peaks and IBIs must be removed manually using rejection zones.